 Additional Considerations

-Overarching Need Improve the implementation of technology in the classroom
+Overarching Need Increase the percent of students proficient in math on i-Ready Diagnostics

 How severe is the need?
 High

-Is the need trending better or Better
+Is the need trending better or worse over time?
+Better

-worse over time?

 Can Root Causes be Identified?
 Yes

+Priority Order 2